AndreiGabriel1/EventFlow/README.md

 # 🎟️ EventFlow

-**EventFlow** is a lightweight web app to plan and manage events — meetups, workshops, or private parties.
+**EventFlow** is a lightweight full-stack web app for planning and managing events — from meetups and workshops to private parties.
-It demonstrates a clean full-stack structure with server-rendered views, form handling, and a simple data layer that’s ready to be swapped with a real database.
+It demonstrates a clear, maintainable architecture with server-rendered views, form handling, and a modular data layer ready for database integration.

-> Portfolio project as part of my Web Developer journey.
-Focus on clarity, UX, and maintainable code.
+> 🧭 *Portfolio project built during my Web Developer journey — focused on clarity, UX, and clean code.*

 ---